 Want to fit in on a ‘70s movie set?
 Look no future than Gap’s Heavy Pocket Tee.

 Made in the grand old US of A, Forty Five’s Supima Tee follows a very simple conceit — a durable, no-frills tee at and affordable price.
 We’re hard-pressed to argue with that.

 When we said testing, we meant it — that is to say, that we can independently confirm that Proof’s New Zealand-sourced, 16.5-micron merino wool really does keep you comfy and odor free for 72 hours.
 You might call it gross.
 We call it science.

 Ten Thousand’s Lightweight shirt missed our best athletic shirt by a hair, but not for lack of performance ability — tested for over 10,000 anti-abrasion rubs and for over 100 pounds of pressure per square inch, the micro-seemed top features the same silver anti-odor teach as some of our favorite workout styles.

-Ask any fashion-forward dude what this go-to oversized tee is, and Uniqlo is bound to be the answer.
-A specific cut for a specific clientele, this garment’s nicheness doesn’t impede on exceptional quality and styling for just $20.
+A fashion-forward cut for a fashion-forward clientele, this garment’s nicheness doesn’t impede on exceptional quality and styling for just $20.

 If your last name happens to be Roy, consider Loro Piana’s otherworldly silk jersey tee.
 Handmade in Italy, it’ll surely be the nicest thing to ever touch your skin…just stay the hell away from mustard.